knavesec/Max/README.md

 - Mark a list of objects as High Value Targets
 - Run a raw Cypher query and return output

+This was released with screenshots & use-cases on the following blog: https://whynotsecurity.com/blog/max/

 ## Usage

 ### Installation